-That is, we now consider the sequences of uniformly distributed random numbers between 0 and 1 that we denote with the Greek letter xsi (ξ).
-We generally refer to these computer-supplied numbers between 0 and 1 as "uniform deviates", although the algorithms that deliver them are still referred to as "random number generators" (RNGs).
+That is, we now consider the sequences of uniformly distributed random numbers between 0 and 1 that we denote with the Greek letter xsi (ξ), which I will refer to as "squiggle" in the lectures.
+We generally refer to these computer-supplied numbers between 0 and 1 as "uniform deviates", although the algorithms that deliver them are still referred to as "random number generators".

 As implied by the figure, these form the raw material from which every Monte Carlo method creates its estimates.
 And, as with any human enterprise, the quality of the inputs has a strong influence on the quality of the outputs.
-In the early days of Monte Carlo (the 1940s and 1950s), it was common for researchers to suggest physical devices-based on random physical phenomena such as nuclide decay or electrical relay chatter-to generate truly random uniform deviates.
+In the early days of Monte Carlo (the 40s and 50s), it was common for researchers to suggest physical devices-based on random physical phenomena such as nuclide decay-to generate truly random uniform deviates.
 As computers have gotten faster and faster, this has gotten less and less feasible.
+(For nuclide decay for example, we need to DETECT about 500 particles for each uniform deviate generated.
+If we were to try to keep up with a 1 gigaHz clock speed at, say, a 10% counting efficiency, we would need a (500 particles detected/uniform deviate)(1.e9 numbers/sec needed)/(10% counting efficiency) ~= 100 curie source!